wsntxxn/AudioCaption/README.md

 # Training

 ## Configuration
 The training configuration is written in a YAML file and passed to the training script.
-Examples are in `configs`.
+Examples are in `eg_configs`.

 ## Contrastive Audio-text Pre-training
 We use contrastive learning for audio-text pre-training.
 The code is in [another repo](https://github.com/wsntxxn/DCASE2022T6_CLAP).
 We also provide [the pre-trained audio-text retrieval model](https://github.com/wsntxxn/AudioCaption/releases/download/v0.0.2/contrastive_pretrain_cnn14_bertm.pth) used for audio captioning training.